tamersp25/docs/docs/apis/tutorials/graphql-basics.md

 and understand terms like _schema_, _type_, _field_, _mutation_, and _query_,
 and are ready to start using the Veritone APIs.

+This page includes examples using `curl`, Postman, Javascript, and Python.

 ## Basic request format

 Every request is an HTTP POST.